 Pinellas County Schools Referendum

-The Referendum strengthens reading, music and art programs; provides up-to-date technology; and helps recruit and retain quality teachers.
+The Referendum strengthens reading, music and art programs; provides up-to-date technology and textbooks; and helps recruit and retain quality teachers.

 Community members and families recognize the importance of the Referendum.
-Pinellas County voters have supported the half-mill property tax four times since 2004, all times by large margins.
+Pinellas County voters have supported the renewal of the half-mill property tax every four years since it was first approved in 2004.
 An independent committee meets regularly to oversee the distribution of funds and ensure that money is spent as voters intended.
 November 2016, Pinellas County Schools Referendum won 76 percent of the vote.

 - Helps recruit and retain quality teachers: Eighty percent of the Referendum revenue supplements teacher salaries.
-For the 2019-2020 school year, the supplement is providing teachers with an additional $4,724.
+Each teacher receives a salary supplement of $4,724 for the 2019-2020 school year as part of their base salary.

 - Supports all students through new or expanded classroom libraries, additional supplies, increased training opportunities for teachers, and updated computers and technology.